VictoriaTGu/codepractice/income-smoothing/README.md

 On each day, iterate over the income sources that arrive that day, update the non-allocated amount per week, and then decide which week to pull non-allocated income from in order to meet the expenses for that day.
-For example, if the weekly income array so far is [450, 960, 0, 0], then the algorithm would choose week index 0.
+For example, if the weekly income array so far is [450, 960, 0, 0], then the algorithm would choose week index 1.
-The algorithm keeps a hashtable mapping week indices to priority queues (each week has one, and it stores income sources for that week.
+The algorithm keeps a hashtable mapping week indices to priority queues (each week has one, and it stores income sources for that week).
 Each income source would be prioritized based on how much non-allocated income is left over.
 If the expense is 600 dollars, then it would pull income sources from the priority queue for week 1 until either it has pulled 600 dollars or it has exhausted the sources from week 1 and must turn to sources from another week.

-The reason for choosing these priority keys is to enable a greedy algorithm to roughly even out un-allocated amounts left over during the allocation.
+The reason for choosing these priority keys is to enable a greedy algorithm to roughly even out non-allocated amounts left over during the allocation.

-Allocations are stored using a hash table mapping (date, income) to expense with metadata on how much is allocated from that income source to that particular expense and the date of the expense.
-Similarly, sources are stored using a hash table mapping (date, expense) to income source with metadata on how much was allocated and the date of the income source.
+Allocations are stored using a hash table mapping (date, income) to expense, with metadata on how much is allocated from that income source to that particular expense and the date of the expense.
+Similarly, sources are stored using a hash table mapping (date, expense) to income source, with metadata on how much was allocated and the date of the income source.

 ### Insolvency